StephenBrown2/media_cleaner/README.md

 # Usage
 Make media_cleaner.py executable and run ./media_cleaner.py.
-If no conifg file is found it will prompt you to create one.
+If no config file is found it will prompt you to create one.
 Once done you can run the script again to view files that will be deleted

 # Requirements
 * python3